Ottawa, March 30, 2022

 This document is also available in PDF (154 Kb) [help with PDF files]

-This memorandum explains the Canada Border Services Agency’s administrative policy for the tariff classification of ratchet drives imported either as part of a socket set or as separate goods.
+This memorandum explains the Canada Border Services Agency’s administrative policy for the tariff classification of ratchet drives imported either individually or as parts of a socket set.

 82.04 Hand-operated spanners and wrenches (including torque meter wrenches but not including tap wrenches); interchangeable spanner sockets, with or without handles.